 You Know what Happens when You Assume

 When the products involved are used in the secure management of data, such transitions can result in mistakes or assumptions that undermine security.
 The risks were illustrated when an unpatched vulnerability in a data transfer appliance that had been discontinued by Accellion was exploited by threat actors who then breached organizations around the world.
-Accellion announced the appliance’s end-of-life after the operating system became obsolete, and that the product would no longer be supported with patches and updates.
+Accellion announced the appliance would be unsupported tech after the operating system became obsolete, and that the product would no longer be scheduled for patches and updates.

 For whatever reason the appliance remained in service in many organizations and cybercriminals were quick to take advantage.

 It’s good when companies that are planning to shutter a product or service give ample advanced warning to their customers.
 Some will need shepherding to migrate to the vendor’s new offering, while others may decide that it’s time to move on.
 Depending on the product and how deeply integrated it is within a customer’s enterprise and supply chain, it can take months to review new products and make the changes necessary to keep operations going smoothly.